 What REB applicants need to know and do prior to submission:

-- Any research studies carried out at The Michener Institute, or in collaboration with Michener faculty, staff or students, which involve human participants, must be reviewed and approved by The Michener Institute’s REB.
-Research studies may not commence until it meets institutional requirements and REB approval have been obtained.
+- Any research studies carried out at The Michener Institute, or in collaboration with Michener faculty, staff, or students, which involve human participants must be reviewed and approved by The Michener Institute’s REB.
+Research studies may not commence until they meets institutional requirements and REB approval has been obtained.